moeezmujahid70/Audio-Recognization/README.md

 # Audio-Recognization
-this is implementation of prject assigned on fiverr
+this is implementation of project assigned on fiverr